rust-lang/rfcs/text/1946-intra-rustdoc-links.md

 you can use a space instead of the `@`.
 In other words, `[struct Foo]` is fine (and preferred).

-It should be noted that in the RFC discussion it was determined that exact knowledge of the item type should not be necessary; only knowing the namespace should suffice.
-It is acceptable that the tool resolving the links allows (and successfully resolves) a link with the wrong prefix that is in the same namespace.
+If a disambiguator for a type does not match, rustdoc should issue an error.
-E.g., given an `struct Foo`, it may be possible to link to it using `[enum Foo]`, or, given a `mod bar`, it may be possible to link to that using `[struct bar]`.
+For example, given `struct Foo`, attempting to link to it using `[enum Foo]` should not be allowed.

 ## Errors
 [errors]: #errors